 QuickStart — Early Intervention for Autism is a grassroots charity that began in Ottawa in 2008.
 All programs with QuickStart are offered at no cost to the family.
 We receive no government funding.

-QuickStart – Early Intervention for Autism (QuickStart Autism) is a Canadian Registered Charity who funds the QuickStart Early Intervention Program (formerly KickStart) and Emerging Minds is the private service care provider who delivers the QuickStart Early Intervention program.
+QuickStart – Early Intervention for Autism (QuickStart Autism) is a Canadian Registered Charity who funds the QuickStart Early Intervention Program (formerly KickStart) and Emerging Minds is the private service care provider who delivers our clinical QuickStart Early Intervention program.

 The QuickStart Early Intervention Program is a one-on-one parent-coaching program, with the parent(s) and the child.